Analysis: Maureen O'Connor may be retiring from Ohio's high court, but not from tormenting the GOP

 "The Republicans in the Statehouse are drunk with power," Turcer said.
 "And what do you do with drunks?
 You take away their keys."

-That, Turcer said, would be the goal of a new constitutional amendment — a system whether neither political party could singlehandedly control redistricting.
+That, Turcer said, would be the goal of a new constitutional amendment — a system where neither political party could singlehandedly control redistricting.

 O'Connor, for her part, has been an omnipresent pain in the rear to the two guys from Lima who are the most powerful politicians in Ohio.
 Yes, far more powerful than the governor, who must regularly bow and scrape before the mighty Cupp and Huffman.